wkirksnyder/hoshi/README.md

    Those wrappers have been created in Java, C# and python so far.

  - There is a web page of documentation.

-Everything up to this point works.
-The documentation could certainly be better, but it's probably usable for an adventurous user.

-The weakest part right now is some sort of distribution system but I need to think about that a bit and maybe do some research.
-Github seems to be designed for collaboration, not distribution.
-I need to create pre-compiled versions of the source on several platforms and host it somewhere.
-It's not really acceptable that someone interested in using Hoshi in Java needs a C++ compiler to build it.